DesantBucie/korny/README.md

 Change shell to ksh if installed:

 `which ksh` - output will be path to ksh

+If you use Linux, make sure that ksh is in /etc/shells (it can be named ksh93)

 `chsh -s <PATH TO KSH>`